Advice for CIOs on getting started with AI

 But what is the best way to get started and find the value?

-Speaking as part of AI NSW Summit panel hosted by Melbourne technology services firm DiUS last week, three leading Australian technology chiefs shared their tips and advice on starting out with AI.
+Speaking as part of an AI NSW Summit panel hosted by Melbourne technology services firm DiUS last week, three leading Australian technology chiefs shared their tips and advice on starting out with AI.

 Here’s what they had to say.